obniz/obniz/doc/ble-peripheral-descriptor.md

 ## \[await] descriptor.readWait()
 This reads data on descriptor.
-It returns data array when it succeeds and undefined when it fails.
+It returns data array when it succeeds.
+It throws an error when failed.

 ```Javascript
 let data =  await descriptor.readWait()
 console.log("data: " , data );